aswinkarthik/vertx-fibonacci/README.md

 [Vert.X](http://vertx.io/) is a toolkit for developing reactive applications on JVM

-This is an test project to learn on how to expose a JSON endpoint that generates fibonacci series.
+This is a test project to learn vertx.
+It has a JSON endpoint that generates and returns fibonacci series.

 ## Usage